 Frequently the side gable end walls are blank, but sometimes there are windows and balconies.

-Materials include stone, brick, stucco, render, cast iron and terracotta.
+Materials include stone, brick, stucco, render, sect i

 - 01 To retain and conserve the architectural detail and special character of corner terraces. - To ensure that traditional side elevations, forms and alignments are retained.
-02 - To ensure that side additions are of a sympathetic design and construction to the 03 original building.
+02 - 03 To ensure that side additions are of a sympathetic design and construction to the original building.

-Refer to objectives and controls in Section (A) General controls for all development and Section C1.5 Specific policy for building and site elements.
+Refer to objectives and controls in Section CAA General controls for all development and C1 Section C1.5 Specific policy for building and site elements.